CTEP Program Description

 Specific Site Responsibilities

 The Member will serve in a training and recruitment role within HIRED's Sector-Based Job Training Programs.
-Specifically, the member will be responsible for leading digital literacy training at HIRED's North Loop office for low-income youth and adults.
+Specifically, the member will be responsible for leading digital literacy training at HIRED's Eastside and Griggs offices for low-income youth and adults.
 The essential functions of the Member include outreach and recruitment, assessment, delivery of training, and classroom management.
 Further descriptions of these functions are provided below:

 Outreach and Recruitment